BIGJRA/BIGJRA.github.io/rejuv.md

 Sitrus Berry, Berry Juice* and *Lava Cookie.*

 Interact with the space in the ground here and put in the Scented Lure.
-Then, you’ll be able to catch **Trapinch** and **Vibrava!** Grab the MegaStone *Sandacondanite.*
+Then, you'll be able to catch **Trapinch** and **Vibrava!** Grab the MegaStone *Sandacondanite.*

-That’s all there is to do in that cave for now!
+That's all there is to do in that cave for now!

 ## Zorrialyn Labyrinth 1<sup>st</sup> Visit

-Next, we’re going to do some treasure hunting.
-Head down south of Zorrialyn Coast, and you’ll see a cave entrance.
+Next, we're going to do some treasure hunting.
+Head down south of Zorrialyn Coast, and you'll see a cave entrance.

 Time to explore: Zorrialyn Labyrinth.

-I’m basically gonna list the paths I took in this section that led me to all the items.
+I'm basically gonna list the paths I took in this section that led me to all the items.
 Every time you reach a junction, proceed to the next direction listed.
-You’ll need to return multiple times.
+You'll need to return multiple times.

 B1F